Overview

 - Caching of results on the SlideScore server is wanted

-response option, you need to have already uploaded the anno2 zip before the external analysis response is returned.
-This can be done using the CreateOrphanAnno2
+If you would like to use the anno2 response option, you need to have already uploaded the anno2 zip before the external analysis response is returned.
+This can be done using the CreateOrphanAnno2 API method.
+In the example this is also used.

-See more docs here.
+See more docs on the new annotation format.

 Synchronous and Asynchronous endpoints